Warren Lodge No. 32

-The Masonic Hall
+Masonic Hall

 Warren Lodge's Masonic Hall, is an historic two-story wooden-frame building built in 1865 in the Italianate style of architecture with a central hexagonal cupola.
 The first floor is a social hall while the lodge room is on the second.
 In the early 1900s a one-story addition was made on the rear of the building.

+On June 5, 2007, the building was listed on the National Register of Historic Places as "Warren Masonic Lodge #32".
 As of 2007, the building was owned by the Town of Clinton Historical Society, which uses it for its social functions and other events and rents it out to other groups.
 Warren Lodge No. 32 is still able to use the building for its meetings and functions.
-On June 5, 2007, the building was listed on the National Register of Historic Places as "Warren Masonic Lodge #32".

 The building was moved in 2011 to the nearby Town of Clinton office campus.
 It is located on Centre Road in Schultzville, New York.